 5.3.
 Comparison Test.
-The two methods that have been implemented are compared with the proposed analytical method: Nunes's method [21] and Bedoya-Cadena's method [27].
-Nunes's method and Bedoya-Cadena's method are formulated considering that only one DER is connected to a network with a DER penetration level of 10%.
+The two methods that have been implemented are compared with the proposed analytical methods: Nunes's method [21] and Bedoya's method [27].
+Nunes's method and Bedoya's method are formulated considering only one DER connected into network with a DER penetration level of 10%.
 Thus, for the comparison of the proposed method with these methods, the two DERs were disconnected.
 These methods were validated and compared using scenario 1, which evaluates the fault resistance effect.
 Test results are presented using the average error obtained for each fault type, as shown in Figure 12.